Import your data into ChurchSuite

-At its most basic level the Address Book module serves as the repository for all your adult contacts - all those with whom you're in contact with as a church or charity, regardless of their level of engagement with your organisation.
+At its most basic level, the Address Book module serves as the repository for adult contacts - all those with whom you're in contact as a church or charity, regardless of their level of engagement with your organisation.

 Layout 1.
-Where each person is in a separate row in your datafile
+Where each person is in a separate row in the data file

-This is where your datafile includes both adults and children, with each person in a separate row in the file.
-If not already present, you can easily add a "child" column to your datafile (see example below), so that the Address Book importer can distinguish which rows are to be imported into the Children module and which rows are to be imported into the Address Book.
+This is where the data file includes both adults and children, with each person in a separate row in the file.
+If not already present, you can easily add a "child" column to the data (see example below), so that the Address Book importer can distinguish which rows are to be imported into the Children module and which rows are to be imported into the Address Book.

 Layout 2.
-Where spouse/partner data is in the same row in your data file
+Where spouse/partner data is in the same row in the data file

-This is where your datafile includes adults whose linked spouse/partner is included in the same row in the file.
+This is where the data file includes adults whose linked spouse/partner is included in the same row in the file.
 Unlike the example above where John and Mary were in separate rows, in this example - row 2 - the importer will import John and Mary as two distinct contacts from the same row, but they will be automatically linked together with their spouse/partner relationship because their data is in the same row.

 Note that in this layout you can only specify basic spouse contact details - title, first name, full name, last name, sex, email and mobile.
-Additionally, the importer will copy the following contact data onto the spouse - address, communication options (e.g. receive email/sms etc.) custom field data, last name (if spouse last name is not specified in the datafile), marital status, privacy settings (e.g. name/address is visible etc.), site, telephone, and tags.
-If you have more detailed spouse data to import you should use Layout 1, separating couples so that each partner has their own row in the datafile, affording you the full range of contact import fields listed at the end of the article.
+Additionally, the importer will copy the following contact data onto the spouse - address, communication options (e.g. receive email/SMS etc.) custom field data, last name (if the spouse's last name is not specified in the data), marital status, privacy settings (e.g. name/address is visible etc.), site, telephone, and tags.
+If you have more detailed spouse data to import you should use Layout 1, separating couples so that each partner has a separate row in the data file, affording you the full range of contact import fields listed at the end of the article.